dimaMachina/graphql-eslint/website/src/pages/rules/known-argument-names.md

 ---
-description:
-  "A GraphQL field is only valid if all supplied arguments are defined by that field.\n> This rule is a wrapper around a `graphql-js` validation function."
+description: 'A GraphQL field is only valid if all supplied arguments are defined by that field.'
 ---

 # `known-argument-names`